Sweet and Spicy Peach Chutney

 - I always refrigerate my chutneys.

-- This peach chutney will last in the fridge sealed for 2 months - once opened use it within four weeks.
+- This peach chutney will last in the fridge sealed for 2 months.
+Once opened, use it within four weeks.

-- If you store the chutney in sterilized jars using the canning process you can store it at room temperature for 12 months in a cool dry place in the pantry
+- If you store the chutney in sterilized jars using the canning process, you can store it at room temperature for 12 months in a cool, dry place in the pantry.

-Nutrition Information
+Nutrition

 Should I put the spices in while?
 I’m thinking of making a spice bag in cheesecloth and removing at the end when the chili flakes are added.
 I would hate to get a bite of a while star anise!
 What do you think?